yqy2001/yqy2001.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at the [Institute for AI Industry Research (AIR)](https://air.tsinghua.edu.cn), Tsinghua University, fortunately advised by Prof.[ Jingjing Liu](https://air.tsinghua.edu.cn/en/info/1046/1194.htm) (aka JJ) and [Prof. Hao Zhou](https://zhouh.github.io).
-I also closely collaborate with Prof.[Yang Liu](https://air.tsinghua.edu.cn/en/info/1046/1191.htm) and Prof.[Yang Liu](https://air.tsinghua.edu.cn/en/info/1046/1197.htm).
+I am a second-year PhD student at the [Institute for AI Industry Research (AIR)](https://air.tsinghua.edu.cn), Tsinghua University, fortunately advised by Prof.[ Jingjing Liu](https://air.tsinghua.edu.cn/en/info/1046/1194.htm) (aka JJ) and [Prof. Hao Zhou](https://zhouh.github.io).

 My research interest lies in self-supervised learning, multimodal large foundation models.

 ## Research Persuit

 I am devoting all myself to pursue the birth of safe *super intelligence*.
 Only after this goal is achieved can I truly retire :).

+Long way to go.

 ~~*big convergence of language, vision and multimodal learning*, to help machines comprehensively understand the fanscinating world, like human. (also well known as, **AGI**)~~